tamuhack-org/Ouroboros/README.md

 From there, you should be able to go through most of the website!
 Navigate to `http://localhost:8000/account/login`.

-In order to go through the entire registration progress, however, you'll need to create an admin user.
+In order to go through the entire registration progress, however, you'll need to create an admin user, who has exclusive access to `localhost:8000/admin`.
 You can do this by doing:

 ```sh
 docker exec -it ouroboros python3 ouroboros/manage.py createsuperuser --settings=ouroboros.settings.docker_dev